 The use of probiotics can help soften stools and normalize bowel movements.
 A meta-study or "study of studies" of 16 other studies found that a median dose of 6.5 billion CFUs/day of probiotics increased the gastrointestinal transit time, number of bowel movements, and stool consistency.9

 Probiotics for H. pylori Ulcer Treatment ✅

 H. pylori is the causative agent of stomach and duodenal ulcers.
 Treatment usually involves triple antibiotic therapy and a proton pump inhibitor (PPI).
-A review article that looked at pooled data from 10 other studies comparing the eradication of H. pylori using traditional treatments with and without probiotics found that adding a probiotic doubled the eradication odds (eradication odds ratio = 2.066) of H. pylori.17
+A review article that looked at pooled data from 10 other studies comparing the eradication of H. pylori using traditional treatments with and without probiotics found that adding a median dose of 1.26 billion CFUs/day of probiotics to traditional treatment doubled the eradication odds of H. pylori (eradication odds ratio = 2.066).17

 When you are diagnosed with a bacterial infection, your doctor is likely to prescribe antibiotics.
 Antibiotics may eradicate an infection, but they may also kill off good bacteria at the same time, and that often leads to antibiotic associated diarrhea (AAD).
 Studies have shown that taking probiotics during and after antibiotic therapy can reduce the incidence of diarrhea.
 To ensure the antibiotics don’t kill off the probiotics, consume the probiotics a few hours after taking your antibiotic.2